actions/typescript-action/README.md

 following steps:

-1. **Retrieving the latest release tag:** The script starts by fetching the most recent semver release tag of the current branch, by looking at the local data available in your repository.
+1. **Retrieving the latest release tag:** The script starts by fetching the most recent SemVer release tag of the current branch, by looking at the local data available in your repository.
 1. **Prompting for a new release tag:** The user is then prompted to enter a new release tag.
 To assist with this, the script displays the tag retrieved in